-Even though the Samaritans loved the miracles and were filled with joy, Phillip kept on preaching the narrow gate to salvation:
+Even though the Samaritans loved the miracles and were filled with joy, Phillip kept on preaching the narrow gate to salvation and believers were baptized:

 But when they believed Philip preaching the things concerning the kingdom of God, and the name of Jesus Christ, they were baptized, both men and women (Acts 8:12).

 The church leaders in Jerusalem sent the Apostles Peter and John to join him:

 Now when the apostles which were at Jerusalem heard that Samaria had received the word of God, they sent unto them Peter and John: Who, when they were come down, prayed for them, that they might receive the Holy Ghost: (For as yet he was fallen upon none of them: only they were baptized in the name of the Lord Jesus.)
 Then laid they their hands on them, and they received the Holy Ghost (Acts 8:14-16).

 Watching and listening to all of these events was Simon, the sorcerer.
 This is significant to understand the importance of speaking in tongues when we receive the gift of the Holy Ghost, as part of the narrow gate to salvation, because,